Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/toLowerCase/toLowerCase.md

 System.debug(normalizedEmail); // Outputs: 'contact@example.com'
 ```

+---
 ### Challenge: Using `toLowerCase()` for Email Deduplication

 You are tasked with cleaning up a list of email addresses in a Salesforce application.
 Due to various input methods and user errors, the list might contain duplicate emails with different case formats.
 Using `toLowerCase()`, you can standardize all email addresses to lowercase to help identify and remove duplicates.

 **Your task:**
-Write a piece of Apex code that processes a list of email strings, converts each to lowercase, and then deduplicates the list.
+Write code that processes a list of email strings, converts each to lowercase, and then deduplicates the list.
 You will start with a predefined list of emails that includes potential duplicates with varying cases.